Last updated on February 20th, 2025 at 04:06 pm

 Now, it is time for the second part of the row; also known as the return pass for this row.

-The row is almost complete at this point.
-When there is one loop left on the hook, you are at the end of the row.
+Yarn over and pull through one loop (the first stitch on the hook).
+Yarn over and pull through 2 loops.
+Repeat across to the end.
+The row is when there is one loop left on the hook, you are at the end of the row.

-To start the next row and every row after this:
+To start the next row and every row after this

 Start with the forward pass.